suraz-101/express-test/README.md

     DELETE => Remove existing data from server (client to server)

+    - Methods aer usefull to build URL .

-# Day -26 : Routing and URI building
+# Day -26 : Routing and URL building

+- URL building using methods and URI